https-applepi/fyp-ai-language-mnemonics/README.md

 ### `criteria/`
 Contains the quality criteria used to judge whether an AI-generated mnemonic image was acceptable, clear, and educationally useful.

+### `exploratory-generation/`
+Contains the mnemonics generated during the exploratory stage.
+The 10 polish words out of 20 that weren't chosen for the final experiment, 20 spanish words and a few mandarin words.

 ## Final vocabulary set
 The final experiment used the following Polish words: